RobynBlair/My-Notes/README.md

 Next Steps:
 - Order a test batch, one of each type in different designs I would use
+- Waiting on coffee cup to be delivered
 - Keep making designs.
 Add gothy and more LGBTQ stuff too.
 - Post on Facebook.
 Hint at on AZRaveFam
 - Consider FB ads